PLAY-behaviorome/KoBoToolbox/README.md

 8. Generate the report via `bookdown::render_book('src')`.
 9. View the report in `docs/index.html`.

+### Using `box`

+As of 2023-06-07, I am moving various functions to take advantage of the `box` package.
+This encapsulates functions into modules that is useful for the project.

+The modules are stored in `play/` as distinct R files that contain groups of related functions.
+For example, `play/ecbq.R` is used to access the functions associated with the Early Childhood Behavior Questionnaire (ECBQ) data.

+To access these modules, load them using, for example `box::use(play/ecbq)`.

+To unload a module, use `box::unload(ecbq)`.

 ### Synched to GitHub

 - `R/`: Sets of R functions that support workflow.